 In addition to a consistent routine and ability to sleep independently, have a solid sleep routine.
 Avoid unnecessary props.
 Have a consistent morning wake up time and consistent bedtime.

 If you do not already, use a white noise machine for your baby.
 This can help prevent baby from waking up because of a loud noise or older sibling in the house.

 This post has outlined all you need to know about infant sleep regressions as well as toddler sleep regressions.
 They are not fun for parents, but they are very common as your little one develops.

-It is important to note that not all sleep problems can be explained by a sleep regression.
+It is important to note that not all sleep problems or fussiness can be explained by a sleep regression.
 Read The Complete Guide to Troubleshooting Short Baby Naps for help on fixing nap problems and How To Solve Your Baby’s Nighttime Sleep Issues for fixing night wakings.

 - 5 Ways Season Changes Disrupt Your Child’s Sleep